Phoenix Resource Association — Infrastructure of Opportunity

 Measurable Social Return on Investment

-Partners directly contribute to youth employment, materials innovation, and Africa's sustainable development goals — with full reporting aligned to SDG frameworks.
+Partners directly contribute to youth employment, materials innovation, and Africa's sustainable development goals — with reporting structured around SDG-aligned indicators.

 How We Partner

-Phoenix Resource Association has designed four distinct partnership types — each with a clear value exchange and a defined role in building circular Africa.
+Phoenix Resource Association has designed five distinct partnership types — each with a clear value exchange and a defined role in building circular Africa.

 TYPE 01